spress/spress.yosymfony.com/docs/developers/events-list/index.md

 #### Add new converter {#add-new-converter}

-Converter can to extend Spress to support new type of content.
+Converter can extend Spress to support new type of content.

 ```
 $subscriber->addEventListener('spress.start',